 Deferred Income Tax Definition

-Deferred income tax is a balance sheet item which can either be a liability or an asset as it is a difference resulting from recognition of income between the accounting records of the company and the tax law because of which the income tax payable by the company is not equal to the total expense of tax reported.
+Deferred income tax is a balance sheet item that can either be a liability or an asset as it is a difference resulting from the recognition of income between the accounting records of the company and the tax law because of which the income tax payable by the company is not equal to the total expense of tax reported.

+Deferred Income tax affects the tax outgo to the authorities for the financial year.
 It simply refers to the tax that is overpaid or owed by the Company to the tax authorities.
-Deferred Income tax affects the tax outgo to the authorities for the financial year.
 If there is a deferred tax asset, the Company will have to pay less tax in the particular year, whereas, if there is a deferred tax liability, it will have to pay more tax.

 Causes of Deferred Income Tax Expense